pynvme/pynvme/doc/vscode.rst

       import nvme as d    # import pynvme's python package

 Now, we can edit, debug and run test scripts in VSCode!
-It time to learn pynvme features and how we write scripts based on pynvme.
+It time to learn more pynvme features and write our own scripts for NVMe testing in VSCode.